Remington Arms

-Remington Arms Company, LLC was an American manufacturer of firearms and ammunition, now broken into two companies, each bearing the Remington name.
-The firearms manufacturer is Remington Arms.
-The ammunition business is called Remington.
-The company which was broken up was called Remington Outdoor Company.
-Sturm, Ruger & Co. purchased the Marlin Firearms division of the Remington Outdoor Company in 2020.
+Remington Arms Company, LLC, was an American manufacturer of firearms and ammunition.
+It was formerly owned by the Remington Outdoor Company, which went bankrupt in 2020 with its lines of business sold to several purchasers.
+Two resulting companies each bear the Remington name—the firearms manufacturer is Remington Firearms owned by RemArms, LLC., and the ammunition business is Remington Ammunition owned by The Kinetic Group (Czechoslovak Group).

-Founded in 1816 by Eliphalet Remington (as E. Remington and Sons) in Ilion, New York, it was one of the oldest gun makers in the US and claimed to be the oldest factory in the US that still made its original product.
+Founded in 1816 by Eliphalet Remington as E. Remington and Sons in Ilion, New York, it was one of the oldest gun makers in the United States and claimed to be the oldest factory in the country that still made its original product.
 The company was the largest rifle manufacturer in North America according to 2015 ATF statistics.
 The company developed or adopted more cartridges than any other gun maker or ammunition manufacturer in the world.

 History

 19th century origins

 The Remington company was founded in 1816.
 Eliphalet Remington II (1793–1861) believed he could build a better gun than he could buy.
 Remington began designing and building a flintlock rifle for himself.
 At age 23 (in late 1816), he entered a shooting match; though he finished second, his well-made gun impressed other contestants.
 Before Remington left the field that day, he had received so many orders from other competitors that he had officially entered the gunsmithing business.
 By 1828, he moved his operation to nearby Ilion.
 The modern Remington firearms plant still uses this site.

-On March 7, 1888, the Remington family sold the ownership of E. Remington & Sons to new owners, Marcellus Hartley and Partners.
+On March 7, 1888, two years after spinning off the typewriter business which later became Remington Rand, the Remington family sold the ownership of E. Remington & Sons to new owners, Marcellus Hartley and Partners.
 This consisted of Hartley and Graham of New York, New York, a major sporting goods chain that also owned the Union Metallic Cartridge Company in Bridgeport and the Winchester Repeating Arms Company of New Haven, both in Connecticut.
 At this time, the company formally changed its name to the Remington Arms Company.